dadhi/XamlTea/README.md

 - [x] Make CounterList sample work
 - [x] Add ToDo sample.
 It is the most ;-)
 - [ ] Extend Tea with commands and subscriptions from  @AnthonyLloyd's [Event F# project](https://github.com/AnthonyLloyd/Event)
-- [ ] Integrate the Tea component in an unabtrusive way, preferrable as UserControl
+- [ ] Integrate the Tea component on a level of Control instead of Application, for easy embedding into existing apps
 - [ ] Optimize Diff implementation
 - [ ] Add Xamarin.Forms implementation
 - [ ] Figure out style and layout, may be similar to [Elm Style.elements](https://www.youtube.com/watch?v=NYb2GDWMIm0)